CircularMiners/backend/README.md

-This repo contains the code for the [Docker, Postgres, Node, Typescript Setup](https://dev.to/chandrapantachhetri/docker-postgres-node-typescript-setup-47db) article.
+This repo contains the code for the Circular Miners

 Note: